 Milarepa, for example, mainly practiced.
 He did not teach much in his life; he meditated.
 I'm sure that Milarepa had his practice commitments, but when he went to the mountains he had no books with him.
 His commitment was in his heart.
 At a certain point you go beyond prayers, beyond words.
-Inner fire meditation is not to the inclination of the cools with the collection was at the collection of the col for beginners who play with words and prayers.
+Inner fire meditation is not for beginners who play with words and prayers.
 With inner fire meditation, ritual is not so important; what is most important is to concentrate and penetrate.
 This is the point.
 Milarepa is a perfect example.
 He was successful; he achieved bliss.
 Pray to be like Milarepa, like Lama Je Tsongkhapa.
 They did a good job; we should do a good job too.